Anna-Pinewood/Ischemic_Stroke_Prediction/README.md

 # Ischemic_Stroke_Prediction
 Predicting, whether patient has Ischemic Stroke from brain CT images.

+If your machine doesn't have gpu, use env files from folder 'poetry_no_gpu'.

 - Run this command to start train new model.
 ```bash
 poetry run python scenarios/training_scenario.py dataset_folder